-When it comes to matters of the heart, the providers and staff at West Valley Medical Center in Caldwell, Idaho have you covered.
+When it comes to matters of the heart, the providers and staff at West Valley Medical Center have you covered.
 West Valley staffs some of the best cardiologists in the area, including specialists in cardiac electrophysiology, interventional cardiology and pediatric cardiology.

 These experts utilize the latest in diagnostic and interventional technology in our newly expanded and renovated cardiac catheterization lab, which offers patients the first advanced electrophysiology treatment facility in Canyon County.

 If you think someone is having a cardiac emergency, call 911 immediately.
-For more information about our cardiology services in Caldwell, please call (208) 459-4641.
+For more information about our cardiology services, please call (208) 459-4641.

 Heart conditions we treat

 Our cardiologists, electrophysiologists and cardiovascular surgeons treat a wide range of heart conditions and disorders, including: